batram/UCH-ChainedChicken/UCH-chained_notes.md

+TODO/IDEAS:
+  Let host set chain length
+   - sync via network

   Chain Teams
   - separately chain players [1 to 2, 3 to 4, ...]

   Modifier menu
     - custom buttons and code

   Wrap up chains in one GameObject

   Play with gravity/mass of players/dead bodies
   - so jumps are easier
   - simpler to drag dead body along

   Apply a/more force through the chain

   Ability to pull on the chain
   - pull while dancing?
   - just shorten the chain or apply force

   Traps
   - teleport
     - teleport all player at once
   - cannon?
     - add more umpf to player not in cannon
   - blackhole
     - suck chain in?
     - chance for player to break chain, if comrade is sucked in?
     - or spit the dead body out

   Collision enabled weirdness
   - players can walk through each other

 done:
   Preview in Treehouse